psych-ds/example-datasets/README.md

 Anyone can contribute to this project!
 Please have a look at the [Psych-DS code of conduct](https://github.com/psych-ds/psych-DS/blob/master/CODE_OF_CONDUCT.md) for our community guidelines, and feel free to email Melissa Kline Struhl (mekline@mit.edu) with any questions about the guinea pig datasets or Psych-DS more generally.

-## Status

-*We are actively seeking volunteers* to upload their source_data/ files to this repo, then modify them to meet the Psych-DS specification.

-## Datasets currently in here

-### Datasets designed for testing the specification

-* Template, Complex-Metadata, Informative-Mistakes and Mistakes-Corrected datasets - Melissa Kline Struhl

-### Real datasets contributed by researchers

-* NIH reviews - Patrick S. Forscher
-* Faces and Bodies - Lisa DeBruine
-* BFI - Ioanna Iro Eleftheriadou
-* Object Orientation - Sau-Chin Chen
-* Macrophage Conditioning - Love Ahnström
-* Safi Survey - Eduard Klapwijk

 # How to add to this repository